-2.4GHz RF and Bluetooth low energy solutions for racing toys
+2.4GHz RF and Bluetooth Smart solutions for racing toys

 The convenience of wireless is a natural fit for the toy market but has until recently been hindered by the use of older, technologically-limited wireless technologies.
 The advent of 2.4 GHz wireless solutions has ushered in a new era for games and toys allowing for highly engaging and cost-effective products with substantially more features than was previously possible for the mass market.
-Additionally, the advent of ULP wireless connectivity in mobile devices using Bluetooth low energy opens up a whole new field for exciting toys that are controllable through the rich user-interface possibilities of today's smartphones and tablets.
+Additionally, the advent of ULP wireless connectivity in mobile devices using Bluetooth Smart (previously called Bluetooth low energy) opens up a whole new field for exciting toys that are controllable through the rich user-interface possibilities of today's smartphones and tablets.

 Nordic offers the following reference designs to speed up product development: